Telenovela (TV channel)

 Telenovela (Korean: 텔레노벨라; RR: tellenobella), also stylized TeleNovela, is South Korean cable and satellite specialty channel.

 The network transmits in SD (Standard-definition) until 2019 and in HD (High-definition) with approximately 7 million subscribers by December 2010.

+The channel was announced by EPG on April 7, 2009, being the first channel specialized in Latin American productions in Korea.
+It also announced an exclusive output deal with TV Globo to provide its catalog.

-Both channels' programming includes scripted television series (Brazilian telenovelas produced by Rede Globo), miniseries, films, documentaries, specials and other programs.
-All are subtitles in Korean to adapt to the local culture and then in Portuguese and Tetun to East Timor.
+Both channels' programming includes scripted television series (Brazilian telenovelas produced by TV Globo), miniseries, films, documentaries, specials and other programs.
+All are subtitles in Korean to adapt to the local culture.